alberto56/vagrant-jenkins/README.md

  * Go back to configureSecurity
  * Uncheck "Allow users to sign up"
  * Save
+ * At this point anonymous users will _still_ be able to _see_ jobs and artefacts, but not initiate builds or change jobs.
+If you want anonymous users to be shown a login screen and nothing else, follow [these instructions](http://stackoverflow.com/questions/14226681).

 Setting up a Drupal project
 ---------------------------